neo4j-partners/gcp-testdrive/README.md

 test-drive-public            test-drive-public       533290682560
 ```

+## Node Configuration

+See `neo4j.conf`; this is the configuration that is live in the test-drive image.

 ## Content Stuff

 The way this repo works is that test drive content is stored in `content/*.adoc`.